Thai League 1: Clubs

-There are 16 clubs in the league, with three promoted teams from Thai League 2 replacing the three teams that were relegated from the 2021-22 season.
+There are 16 clubs in the league, with three promoted teams from Thai League 2 replacing the three teams that were relegated from the 2024–25 season.

-Suphanburi, Samut Prakan City and Chiangmai United were relegated at the end of the 2021-22 season after finishing in the bottom three places of the table.
-They were replaced by 2021-22 Thai League 2 champions Lamphun Warriors.
-They were joined by runners-up Sukhothai, who also got promoted back after relegated one season before, and Lampang, promotion plays-off winner.
+Khonkaen United, Nakhon Pathom United and Nongbua Pitchaya were relegated at the end of the 2024–25 season after finishing in the bottom three places of the table.
+They were replaced by 2024–25 Thai League 2 champions Chonburi.
+They were joined by runners-up Ayutthaya United, who also got promoted back after relegated two season before, and Kanchanaburi Power, promotion plays-off winner.